Gifted Connections

 In episode 31, Chris and Emma talked with Celi Trépanier, author, blogger, and parent, about the gifted community and the challenges of raising gifted kids and being a gifted adult.
 Together, we talk about the importance of friendships, connections, and support within the gifted community.

 Celi was Chris’s first friend in the gifted world.
-Celi held space and supported Chris during those first years when she was studying the theory of positive disintegration and giftedness while trying to find a way forward in her work.
+Celi held space and supported Chris during those first years when they were studying the theory of positive disintegration and giftedness while trying to find a way forward in their work.
 Celi and Chris share their story and talk about the important role friendship plays in gifted journeys.

 We also addressed the disconnect between research and practice in gifted education, as well as the disconnect between teachers and parents.
 Misunderstandings about gifted children, the lack of awareness that this difference goes beyond an educational label, and the stereotypes about the gifted were all mentioned.
 It’s clear from our conversation that giftedness doesn’t always feel like a gift.
 We talked about bullying and its impact on children and the fact that there’s bullying in adult spaces as well.